 Check back soon for all the latest local and international tennis news.

-As mentioned in the renewal letter, we have not been able to enter a team into the Weald League of late and so, if anyone is interested in representing the club, please let us know.
 We hope to return to competitive tennis in Winter 2026 with our new Team Captain Adrian Sainsbury.
+Please let him know if you are interested in representing the club.
 Matches typically take place at weekends and result in a friendly and enjoyable encounter with neighbouring clubs.
+No match fees are charged.

 We are particularly interested in recruiting female members to the Club Committee.